code34/oo_inventory.altis/README.txt

 	Create a dynamic camer in a windows box / or textured object

 	Usage:
-		put the "oo_camera.sqf" and the "oop.h" files in your mission directory put this code into your mission init.sqf call compilefinal preprocessFileLineNumbers "oo_camera.sqf";
+		put the "oo_inventory.sqf" and the "oop.h" files in your mission directory put this code into your mission init.sqf call compilefinal preprocessFileLineNumbers "oo_inventory.sqf";

 	See example mission in directory: init.sqf